Information:

 • an email address

-Or you can pay in by transferring from a Nationwide current account or savings account that you hold.
-This savings account cannot be a cash ISA.
+If you complete the form in branch, you can transfer your money by cashing a cheque or transferring from a Nationwide current account or non-ISA savings account that you hold.